tonioloewald/bindinator.js/docs/Overview.md

 	b8r.getByPath('fib', '[3]') === 5;
 		// will be true

-Sometimes you'll need to simply tell b8r that something has changed (e.g. you might have completely rewritten a complex object, or not know exactly what was changed, or simply not want to bother figuring out what has changed in which case:
+Sometimes you'll need to simply tell b8r that something has changed (e.g. you might have completely rewritten a complex object, or not know exactly what was changed, or simply not want to bother figuring out what has changed), in which case:

 	b8r.touchByPath('bob', 'foo');
 		// tells b8r that the object registered as bob